Navi Mumbai International Airport (NMIA): Details, Facts, Inauguration & Timeline

 Current status & opening window

-Why everyone says “late September 2025” and not a specific day:
+Why “late September 2025” was a window, not a day

 Naming: what’s “official” and what’s proposed